 - d.
 Report to Board of Directors The Audit Committee shall report, no less frequently than annually or more frequently as circumstances require, to the Board of Directors concerning the Audit Committee's actions since the previous report and the Audit Committee's agenda for the ensuing year, which report shall contain recommendations as appropriate. - e.
 Audit Committee Report The Audit Committee shall prepare an annual committee report as necessary or appropriate under the rules and regulations of the SEC. - f.
-Written Affirmation to the NYSE On an annual basis, no later than one month after the Annual Meeting of Stockholders, and after each change in the composition of the Audit Committee, the Audit Committee shall direct the Company to prepare and provide to the NYSE such written confirmations regarding the membership and operation of the Audit Committee as the NYSE rules require. - g.
 Annual Self-Evaluation At least annually, the Audit Committee shall evaluate its own performance.